 Chances of Getting Pregnant in Your 30s

-Your chances of successful pregnancy after 30 (30-34) are still as high as about 86%.
+Your chances of successful pregnancy after age 30 (30-34) are still as high as 86%.
 On the downside, the risk of miscarriage has also risen to 20%.
 In most cases, couples don’t need fertility treatment in their early 30s.
-But doctors suggest that you should still visit your gynaecologist for a check-up when you are planning a baby, and pinpoint if there are any problems.
+But, doctors suggest that you should still visit your gynaecologist for a check-up when you are planning a baby, and pinpoint if there are any problems.

 If you are not ready to get pregnant even in your late 30s, don’t worry.
 Thanks to medical advancements, you can freeze your eggs up until age 40 and have a good chance of pregnancy even in your mid-40s.